The “PacerSpacer” – Simplicity in Controlling the Pace of Presentation Software (like PowerPoint)

 Placing the file in the background of your presentation slides: (PC or Macintosh)

-- Insert the PacerSpacer .avi as a Movie From File into all Slide Masters
+- Insert the PacerSpacer as a Video on my PC/Video From File into all Slide Masters

 - Resize the PacerSpacer to be small and unobstrusive, and then drag the image to reposition it on the slide master(s) where it will not be a distraction.